Redcoats (TV series)

-Redcoats was a docusoap which ran for three series of half-hour episodes, originally aired between 2001–2003, which followed the daily lives and activities of Redcoats working at Butlins Holiday Resorts in the UK.
+Redcoats was a docusoap that ran for three series of half-hour episodes, originally aired between 2001 and 2003, which followed the daily lives and activities of Redcoats working at Butlins holiday resorts in the UK.

 Production

 Originally airing on ITV between 2001 and 2003, Redcoats focused on many aspects of working life at both camps, as well as filming the selection process and giving an insight into how productions came together behind the scenes.
 It also provided an insight into the lives of Redcoats after they had finished their employment there.
 Well-known children's television presenter Andy Crane provided the narration for the entire three series, produced by Pilgrim Productions.

 Airing and popularity

 Popularity of the show was high enough to warrant a purchase of the entire series by Sky Television, where it was repeated on a number of channels including Sky Travel, Sky Three and Sky Real Lives, until 2010, when the series ceased to be shown on any channel for the first time since its inception.
 The final episode of series three can still be seen on Sky Player.